 - Active participation in international Meeting of the SUGAR Network.

-- You will be part of the great SUGAR network of students and coaches from renown universities such as the Stanford University, the University of St. Gallen, or the Trinity College Dublin.
+- You will be part of the great SUGAR network of students and coaches from renown universities such as the University of St. Gallen, TU Munich, USTC China, or the Trinity College Dublin.

 - Coaching throughout the entire project.

 If you are interested in this course, you can apply for it via this offer on the KIT WiWi Portal.